For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Colanders are handy if you're particularly clumsy and tend to pour half your dinner down the sink every time you try to drain it.
 But for the majority of the population, these aren't essential.

 A simple alternative to the colander is just to buy a pot with a lid that has a steam hole instead.
+You can just as effectively use this to drain the pasta for those many pasta dishes.
 Just take your time pouring!

 2. Egg poacher